 Welcome to my Table, here in the corner of this cafe.
-Today we’re sipping the Sierra Nevada Coffee Stout, from Sierra Nevada Brewing Company in Chico, California.
+Today we’re sipping the Anchor Coffee Porter, from Anchor Brewing in San Francisco, California.
 Feel free to pull up a chair.

 color: Dark Brown

 stemware: Nonic Pint Glass

 Anchor Coffee Porter pours into my glass very dark brown—nearly black—and is topped by a generous, two-finger thick dark beige head that fades pretty slowly and leaves a layer of thick film and lacing with excellent retention.
 This is a really great looking porter.
 And its classic porter look is equaled by its classic porter aroma—mild coffee, roasted malts, dark chocolate, licorice, and nuts.

 In terms of flavor, however, there’s not much about this beer that’s “classic porter.”
 It’s a pretty light-bodied beer that’s somewhat thin and has a moderately high amount of carbonation despite its creamy mouthfeel.
 The flavor profile features roasty chocolate malts, black walnut, brown sugar, burnt toast… The closer the beer gets to room temperature, the more I taste the Four Barrel Coffee—black cherry, raisin, plum; especially through each sip’s dry finish.